Eco-evolutionary constraints for the endemicity of rapidly evolving viruses: Discussion

 Our findings should be considered in light of several limitations of the minimal framework here introduced.
+To save computation time, we have implemented discrete-time simulations with synchronous updates rather than using Gillespie-like algorithms.
 Biologically, the gradual evolution of the virus is challenged by the reported anomalous diffusion behaviors of viruses across the genomic space~\cite{goiriz2023variant} or the complex genotype-phenotype networks shaping the evolution of viruses~\cite{manrubia2021genotypes}.
-The evolutionary dynamics in our model could also be refined by introducing trade-off mechanisms~\cite{goldhill2014evolution}, coupling the evolution of different epidemiological parameters.
-Despite the scarce empirical evidence supporting them~\cite{acevedo2019virulence}, evolutionary trade-offs are typically included in models to warrant the existence of evolutionary stable strategies~\cite{alizon2009virulence}.
+The evolutionary dynamics in our model could also be refined, as we consider that evolution in infectiousness and antigenic position is unbounded and our analytical results rely on a constant evolution in viral traits.
+To bound the values of the epidemiological parameters, one can explore the effect of different trade-off mechanisms~\cite{goldhill2014evolution}, coupling their joint evolution.
+Despite the scarce empirical evidence supporting them~\cite{acevedo2019virulence}, evolutionary trade-offs are typically included in models to warrant the existence of evolutionarily stable strategies~\cite{alizon2009virulence}.
 Our first exploration with the recovery-transmissibility trade-off shows an uneven impact of such mechanism, keeping our findings for some viruses but altering them for others.
-At the population level, assuming all the individuals to be equivalent does not allow our model to capture the strong influence reported for superspreaders~\cite{bendall2023rapid,gomez2021superspreading} or immuno-compromised patients~\cite{sasaki2022antigenic,harari2022drivers} on the eco-evolutionary dynamics of viruses.
-Notwithstanding all these limitations, the generality of our findings, based on the relationship between epidemiological and evolutionary time scales, make us feel confident about their ubiquity in more biologically-grounded models.
+At the population level, assuming all individuals to be equivalent does not allow our model to capture the strong influence reported for superspreaders~\cite{bendall2023rapid,gomez2021superspreading} or immuno-compromised patients~\cite{sasaki2022antigenic,harari2022drivers} on the eco-evolutionary dynamics of viruses.
+Moreover, the well-mixed assumption can be improved to include spatially distributed population, as host mobility has been reported to strongly shape the antigenic escape mechanism~\cite{blot2025host}.
+Notwithstanding all these limitations, the generality of our findings, based on the relationship between epidemiological and evolutionary time scales, makes us feel confident about their ubiquity in more biologically-grounded models.